katharynduffy/LandCarbonAdvances/pre-workshop.md

+#Pre-tutorial Setup
+You will need to complete the following steps *before* our live coding sessions.
+We suggest that you do so at least the night before (installing and updating can take a while, you don't want to miss out!) and come early if you need help getting anything setup on your personal computer.

 ## Install R
-Check your version of R!
+Please check your version of R!
 To use the tools for this tutorial you will need R 3.4.0+

-Check your version in R or RStudio:
+How to check your version in R or RStudio if you already have it:
 ```
 > version
                _